Mango Juice Made in a Blender

 What better way to celebrate mango season or warm weather than by enjoying a homemade glass of mango juice?

-- One ingredient!
+• This easy recipe has just one ingredient!
 That’s it.
 Make some mango puree and add water and you have a refreshing glass of juice.
-You don’t even need any added sugar or added sweeteners for this Mango Juice recipe.
+You don’t even need any added sugar, simple sugar, or added sweeteners for this Mango Juice recipe.

-- Making this homemade mango juice is also a great way to preserve fresh mangos during mango season.
-You can easily freeze the juice into mango ice cubes and add them to smoothies through the year.
+• Making this homemade mango juice is also a great way to preserve fresh mangos during mango season.
+You can easily freeze the juice into ice cube trays to create mango ice cubes.
+Add them to smoothies through the year.

-You’ll also need some water to help blend the fruit and to dilute it a bit.
-I recommend using filtered water if your tap water has any chlorine flavor to it.
+• You’ll also need some water to help blend the fruit and to dilute it a bit.
+I recommend using filtered cold water if your tap water has any chlorine flavor to it.
 Filtered water will remove any chlorine taste.
+Or, you could use coconut water to make this a great natural electrolyte drink for hot days.

 Recipe Steps